gautada/builder-container/README.md

 # builder-container

-This is a collection of tools to build OCI containers inside my k8s cluster.
-This is made up of several applications and their and their dependencies:
+This is a collection of tools to build [Open Containers Initiative (OCI)](https://opencontainers.org) containers inside a k8s cluster.
+This is the core base of a DevOps toolchain for a k8s cluster and is made up of several applications and their and their dependencies:

-- [Buildah](https://buildah.io) - A tool that facilitates building OCI container images. +[repository](https://github.com/containers/buildah)+
+- **[Buildah](https://buildah.io)** - A tool that facilitates building OCI container images. +[repository](https://github.com/containers/buildah)+
--[Podman](https://podman.io) is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
+- **[Podman](https://podman.io)** - is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.

 ## Container